 Intercessory prayer groups in both church or home settings can be exciting, vibrant times of working with God and your team.
 As you pray, expect to see Jesus move in the world, your nation, city, congregation and homes.

 Coming together in a small group dedicated to prayer can be fruitful and productive.
 If your group is larger than eight, consider breaking into smaller groups within the same meeting.
 The following guidelines will inspire your team as you enter prayer.

 Appoint a leader

 It is a good idea to rotate the leadership of a group that meets regularly.
-In an intercessory prayer group, the leader is not expected to do all the praying nor are they supposed to do much teaching.
+In an intercessory prayer group, the leader is not expected to do all the praying, nor do they do much teaching.
 The facilitator’s job is to invite an atmosphere of prayer by:

 - Ensuring the different guidelines are applied

-- Reminding the group that they are coming together to pray for others, now is not the time to bring up personal prayer needs of members of the group.
+- Reminding the group that they are coming together to pray for the needs of others.

 - Making sure each topic is covered thoroughly before moving on to the next topic.